Skip to content

 Home>The Bernstein Blog>How to Drive Safely Through a Roundabout

 Michigan drivers have undoubtedly noticed the increase in roundabouts at busy intersections.
+These circular intersections reduce fatal accidents and injuries by up to 82 percent and as of 2024, 11,000 have been installed in the US.
 Roundabouts have several benefits that include reducing traffic delays and decreasing the number of serious accidents.
-However, many drivers are confused about how to drive in a roundabout.
-Here is an overview of the roundabout rules for drivers, pedestrians and bicyclists.
+However, many drivers are still unsure how to safely drive in a roundabout.

 Do You Have a Case?

-• Some roundabouts have oval, tear-drop, peanut or dog bone shapes to accommodate the traffic flow and geographic features of their locations.
+A roundabout is typically a circular intersection where traffic travels counterclockwise around a center island.
+Some roundabouts have oval, tear-drop, peanut or dog bone shapes to accommodate the traffic flow and geographic features of their locations.

-• Roundabouts can be multi-lane or smaller, with as few as three legs or as many as six.
+Unlike a standard intersection, drivers entering a roundabout must yield to the existing traffic inside.
+Roundabouts can be multi-lane or smaller, with as few as three legs or as many as six.

 Drivers